How to start an ecommerce business from scratch

-- Speed: Get your store up and running quickly thanks to the minimal work involved in setting up your store.
+- Speed: Get a store up and running quickly thanks to the minimal work involved in setting up the store.

-- Scalability and efficiency: Selling on Amazon frees you up to create and sell great products—you don't have to solve every business problem.
+- Scalability and efficiency: Selling in Amazon stores frees you up to create and sell great products—you don't have to solve every business problem.
 Use Amazon’s infrastructure, tools, and customer reach to grow your business.

-- Ecommerce support: Use Amazon’s tools for processing payments, managing customer reviews, running promotions, and even A/B testing of product pages at scale.
+- Ecommerce support: Use Amazon’s tools for processing payments, collecting reviews, running promotions, and even A/B testing of product pages at scale.

-- Community: Learn how to succeed in online selling through Seller University free online tutorials, and plug into a community of driven entrepreneurs through Seller Forums, an online discussion board for Amazon sellers.
+- Community: Learn how to succeed in online selling through Seller University, a free online tutorial, and plug into a community of driven entrepreneurs through Seller Forums, an online discussion board for Amazon sellers.
 These resources can be a valuable source of information for troubleshooting and support for your business.

 - Built-in SEO: Amazon product pages are built to serve search engines the right content and show up competitively in search results.
-When you launch your products on Amazon with well-written product pages, you will be primed to rank competitively for the keywords and product searches relevant to your brand.
+When you launch products in Amazon stores with well-written product pages, you’ll be primed to rank competitively for the keywords and product searches relevant to your brand.

-If you already have an ecommerce store but need to drive more traffic, Amazon can help you get your products in front of even more potential customers, expanding your brand visibility and reach.
+If you already have an ecommerce store but want to drive more traffic, selling in Amazon’s store can help you get products in front of even more potential customers, expanding your brand visibility and reach.